Blog

 Identifying the core of the idea

 Having a good understanding of what makes your app special and desirable is key for making a great product.
-You need to identify the key features that comprise the core of your product and have a clear idea of what you want to achieve, what problems it’s meant to solve.
+You need to identify the key features that comprise the core of your DeFi applications and have a clear idea of what you want to achieve, what problems they are meant to solve.
+This approach ensures that your DeFi app stands out in the market and offers unique solutions not available in the traditional financial system.

 Performing a business and technical analysis early is also important and can help you determine the steps you need to take in order to turn your idea into a viable product.